Subterfuge (video game): Time machine

-Due to the 24 hour nature of the game, Subterfuge does not require a player to be in the game to issue moves (orders); players can instead plan orders in advance using the time machine.
-This feature allows for complex maneuvers to be performed.
+Due to the 24 hour nature of the game, Subterfuge does not require a player to be in the game to issue moves (orders): players can plan orders in advance using the time machine feature, allowing complex maneuvers to be performed.
 The time machine also allows the viewing of past events and a prediction of the future based on player knowledge.
-The time machine works by letting players go to the time they wish to have the order executed; they then play the game as if it were in the present.
-When the set amount of time has passed, the order will be carried out, even if the player is not present.
+The time machine works by letting players go to the time they wished to have the order executed; they then played the game as if it were in the present.
+When the set amount of time had passed, the order would be carried out, even if the player is not present.
 Developer Ron Carmel said that he implemented this feature based on previous experience playing Neptune's Pride, which lacked this feature, leading to inconvenience.
 While most players can only schedule four moves using the time machine, players who have bought the full game can issue an unlimited amount of future orders.
-The time machine also moves forward when you launch a submarine, which shows the player what the map will look like when the sub arrives.
+The time machine also moves forward when the player launches a submarine, which shows the player what the map will look like when the sub arrives.